-Confirm all section 137 expenditure meets the guidelines and does not exceed the annual per elector limit of £8.32 per elector.
-The council has adopted the General Power of Competence (GPC) and has no section 137 expenditure.
+Confirm all section 137 expenditure meets the guidelines and does not exceed the annual per elector limit of £8.41 per elector.
+The council has adopted the General Power of Competence (GPC) and the thresholds do not apply.

 Confirm that checks of the accounts are made by a councillor.